-Gavin Newsom praised pro-Beijing paper while speaking at annual gala
+Gavin Newsom praised Chinese outlet designated foreign agent, with reported ties to communist party

 He later added: "You represent the best of California and you remind us, as always, that diversity is our strength."

-The Washington Free Beacon reported on the speech Monday, just days after news surfaced that President Biden's DOJ required it to register under the Foreign Agent Registration Act.
+The Washington Free Beacon reported on the speech Monday, just days after news surfaced that President Biden's DOJ required it to register under the Foreign Agent Registration Act (FARA).
+The video of Newsom's remarks was posted on Aug.
+16, before DOJ's filings last week.

 According to Radio Free Asia, at least two of the company's directors serve on the Chinese People's Political Consultative Conference, which serves as an advisory committee for the Chinese Communist Party's legislature.